The Parent’s Checklist: How to Baby-Proof Your Home for a Walker

 2. Scan the "Speed Track" (The Floor)

 A walker’s wheels need a smooth, predictable surface.
 Small obstacles can cause a "tip-over" if hit at speed.
+For a deeper understanding of which flooring types are safest and how different surfaces affect walker stability, read our guide on Best Walker Surface Tips for Safety: A Practical Guide for Parents.

 • Remove Rugs: Loose throw rugs or carpets with flipped-up edges are major tripping hazards.